ddd-by-examples/library/README.md

 _Please note that this is not a reference project for FP._

 #### Immutable objects
-**Each class that represents a business concept is immutable**, thanks to which we:
+Each class that represents a **business concept** is immutable, thanks to which we:
 * provide full encapsulation and objects' states protection;
 * secure objects for multithreaded access;
 * control all side effects much clearer;

 #### Pure functions
 We model **domain operations**, discovered in Design Level Event Storming, as **pure functions**, and declare them in both domain and application layers in the form of **Java's functional interfaces**.
 Their implementations are placed in infrastructure layer as ordinary methods with side effects.
-Thanks to this approach we can follow the abstraction of **ubiquitous language** explicitly, and keep this abstraction implementation-agnostic.
+Thanks to this approach we can follow the abstraction of **ubiquitous language explicitly**, and keep this **abstraction implementation-agnostic**.

 As an example, you could have a look at `FindAvailableBook` interface and its implementation:
 ```java